Hospice patient has wish come true

 Kandy Norris, Evans’ daughter, said he’s had nothing but good things to say about Meceola Currie Comfort Home since he moved in about three months ago.

-"He loves this place," Kandy said.
-"I've heard him say he's felt the most at peace since being here."
+“He loves this place,” Kandy said.
+“He’s told me he’s felt the most at peace since being here.”

-Since she doesn't live in the area, knowing that he's in a place where he feels comfortable and is being taken care of makes Kandy feel better.
+Since Kandy doesn’t live in the area, knowing her father is in a place where he feels comfortable and is being taken care of makes her feel better.

 “I have to find another goal now,” Evans said.
 “Someone suggested maybe next year’s season opener.
 But living day by day is better than week by week.”